Cprime50/Dpj-Blog/exampleSite/content/blog/resolving-a-hugo-error-error-calling-concat-ressources-must-be-same-media-type.md

 #### Resolving a Hugo Error

 If you're using Hugo to build your websites, you may have encountered errors during the build process.
-These errors can sometimes be cryptic, leaving you scratching your head, wondering how to fix them.
+These errors can sometimes be cryptic, leaving you in a state of fustration, wondering how to fix them.
 In this blog post, we'll explore a common Hugo error related to Bootstrap SCSS module and share how we successfully resolved it.

 ## The Error Message